- In the past 5 years, all 50 states have experienced floods or flash floods.

 - Everyone lives in a flood zone.
 (For more information, visit our Flood Zones FAQs.)

-- Most homeowners insurance does not cover flood damage.
+- Homeowners insurance does not cover flood damage.

 - If you live in a Special Flood Hazard Area (SFHA) or high-risk area and have a Federally backed mortgage, your mortgage lender requires you to have flood insurance.
 (To find your flood risk, fill out the Flood Risk Profile.)

-- A car can easily be carried away by just two feet of floodwater.
+- A car can be easily carried away by just 2 feet of rushing water.

 - Hurricanes, winter storms and snowmelt are common (but often overlooked) causes of flooding.